jackos/rustnote-site/src/blog/format_strings.md

 ```
 Remember that Rust doesn't use any localization, so these outputs will always look the same.

-Also to escape these curly braces, just put two of them in front of eachother
+Also to escape these curly braces, just put two of them in front of eachother:

 ```rust,noplayground
 println!("Sometimes I need to print {{ or }} too!")